JitendraPra40/JitendraPra40/README.md

-Here’s a polished and engaging GitHub profile README for you:

----

 👋 **Hello, I'm Jitendra Prajapati!**
 I'm passionate about **Data Science**, **Machine Learning**, and **IoT projects** that make a real-world impact.
 With a background in Computer Science and hands-on experience in **full-stack development** and **IoT**, I'm on a journey to combine these skills with **Data Science** to build innovative solutions.